We found the 24 best Medicare Part D Plans in Montana. Sign-up for 2024 Medicare Part D plan notification HERE.

 Montana Medicaid and Your Medicare Part D

 Montana beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Montana Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
 The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
 If the dual eligible option does not meet your needs, you have the option to enroll in a Montana Part D plan that does.
-If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.
+If you are already receiving Medicaid, contact your local Medicaid office for assistance in the transition to Medicare.